pklaus/jpnevulator.py/README.md

     00 12 05 06 39 00 12 05 06 39 1F 00 22 80 00 0E ....9....9.."...
     $

+### Completeness

+Not all command line parameters are implemented so far, but the most important ones are:

+* `--read`
+* `--tty NAME:ALIAS`
+* `--timing-delta MICROSECONDS`
+* `--timing-print`
+* `--ascii`
+* `--width WIDTH`

 ### Additional features

-One feature that is available in this Python implementation (and missing in the original tool) is setting the baudrates.
+One feature that is available in this Python implementation (and missing in the original tool) is controling the baudrates.
 This is supported by adding them to the tty device name separated by an `@`:

     jpnevulator --ascii --timing-print \
       --tty /dev/ttyUSB0@9600:SENDING \
       --tty /dev/ttyUSB1@9600:RECEIVING \
       --read

+Alternatively, you could also set the baudrate for all of them with the argument `--baudrate BAUDRATE`.

 ### Platform Independence